draftable/compare-api-python-client/README.md

 ```

 ### Displaying comparisons

+Instances of the `ComparisonsEndpoint` class provide the following methods for displaying comparisons:

 - `public_viewer_url(identifier: str, wait: bool = False)`
   Generates a public viewer URL for the specified comparison